- Fall Vegetable Gardening

 At University of Illinois Extension, our volunteers are at our core.
 Hear their voice on this volunteer driven blog.

 Provides timely information on insect, weed, and plant disease pests for landscapers, arborists, lawn care professionals, golf course personnel, and garden center operators.

 Galesburg, IL 61401-5595

-We plan to host another Master Gardener Training in the Summer of 2018.
-If you have questions or would like to be included in the initial marketing of our next training please fill out our Master Gardener Interest Form or contact Amanda Christenson at firstname.lastname@example.org.
+Please fill out our Master Gardener Interest Form or contact Amanda Christenson at firstname.lastname@example.org to set up an interview.
 You may find initial application paperwork by following the links below.